Archive for the ‘Boomers’ Category

 Lynn agreed, of course, and became a well respected nutritional consultant.
 The grants continued for several more years.
 She wore out two cars in her travels, but did a lot of good and made many new friends.
 She also added to her retirement funds.
 Due to health limitations, she finally did retire, and enjoys life with her husband in Wisconsin.

-Do you have a success story to share?
+Do you have a consulting success story to share?
 If so, please send it in…